filetrust/sdk-editor-eval/libs/extensions/archive.manager/README.md

 ### GwFileImportArchive

-This is used to call the archive manager, process each export package and produce an output archive.
+This is used to call the archive manager, process each **export package** (containing internals of each file) and regenerate output archive containing reconstructed files.

 ```
 status_t GwFileImportArchive(